There are many things to worry about when it comes to taking care of your home.

 3. Old Age

-Heating systems were never designed to last forever.
-Better, more efficient units are coming out all the time.
+Heating systems were never designed to last until the end of time.
+Better, more efficient technology is coming out all the time.
 But how long should your unit last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old heating systems operate at an efficiency of just 65 percent or poorer!
-A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your wallet.
+A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your bank account.

 4. Excessive Noise